-Sometimes I think that if all the energy we pour into avoiding that fact were spent elsewhere, we would have cured world hunger by now.
+Sometimes I think that if all the energy we pour into avoiding that fact were spent elsewhere, we’d have cured world hunger by now.

 The memes clutter our feeds.

-“We never lose real friends, we only lose fake ones.”
+“We never lose real friends, only fake ones.”

 “Be yourself and the right people will gravitate towards you.”